 Here, let’s have Mahito’s father appear again.

-As I mentioned at the beginning, it’s fine for now to say that Mahito is an alter ego of Hayao Miyazaki and his father is an alter ego of Hayao Miyazaki’s father, Katsuji, but if you look at the last scene of the story, you can see that it’s a little more complex.
+As I mentioned at the beginning, it’s fine for now to say that Mahito is an alter ego of Hayao Miyazaki and his father is an alter ego of Hayao Miyazaki’s father, Katsuji, but if you look at the quiet moments at the end of the story, you can see that it’s a little more complex.

 Hayao Miyazaki is actually the second of four brothers, but Mahito ends up being the older brother of two siblings.
 Of course, there is a possibility that Mahito’s siblings will increase, but there is a big difference between an older brother and a younger brother.